 Can liver damage be reversed if you stop drinking?

 Some liver damage can be reserved when an individual stops drinking.
-When the liver no longer has to work in overtime to expel excess toxins from, it gains an opportunity to heal previous damage.
+When the liver no longer has to work overtime to expel excess toxins, it gains an opportunity to heal previous damage.
 However, an overworked liver can cause problems in other organs and systems, which are not always reversible.

 Can the liver repair itself after years of drinking?